Tylo-6/eBus/README.md

 ```
 sudo dpkg -i ebus.deb
 ```
+OR
+1. Download the debian package through releases
+2. Use the same `dpkg` command as listed above to install it
 ## Using eBus
 Include the provided C++ header file located at `dev/ebus.hpp` in your project as follows:
 ```